marcelpetrick/DevNotes/BeenThereSeenThat/20220614_QtDevCon_Day1/README.md

 ### packages
 * deb/rpm/ark
 * desktop applications
-* service technicians: if something failes, then technician has to be sent to recover; therefore manual recover is necessary
+* service technicians: if something fails, then technician has to be sent to recover; therefore manual recovery is necessary
 * application updates
 * see: github.com/goreleaser/nfpm: does the packaging, uses yaml, several targets